coherent-research/dcs-documentation/DCSUserGuide.md

 Field | Description
 ------|------------
 Description | A string for the user to describe the Modbus Device.
 It does not have any significance to the system.
-Type | The type of managed modbus device.
+Type | The type of managed Modbus device.
 This can be either Pulse Counter or Radio Receiver.
-Address | The modbus address of the device.
+Address | The Modbus address of the device.
-Serial number | The serial number of the managed modbus device.
+Serial number | The serial number of the managed Modbus device.
 This is in the form of 8 alphanumeric characters.

 ### Editing a Modbus Device
 - Click the Modbus device row to select it.
 This will display the Modbus device settings form.
 - Modify any details entered previously and click the **Save** button.

 ### Testing a Modbus Device
-DCS will show the status of the modbus device the last time the IDC tried to communicate with it.
-When commissioning modbus devices it is often useful to check the connection immediately.
+DCS will show the status of the Modbus device the last time the IDC tried to communicate with it.
+When commissioning Modbus devices it is often useful to check the connection immediately.
 DCS provides the ability to send a message to any modbus device (managed or non-managed) to ensure that it is responding.

 - Select the IDC and open the **Modbus devices** tab to show the table of Modbus devices.
-- Test the deviceby using the action menu on the right of the Modbus device row and clicking **Test comms**.
+- Test the device by using the action menu on the right of the Modbus device row and clicking **Test comms**.

 ### Setting up a Modbus Device
-When a managed modbus device is first connected to the system its modbus address and serial settings can be automatically set from DCS.
+When a managed modbus device is first connected to the system its Modbus address and serial settings can be automatically set from DCS.
 This can be done without knowing the current address or serial settings of the device but it does require that the serial number is known.
-DCS will set the device to the address specified when the modbus devices was added to DCS and the serial settings to those defined for the modbus in the IDC.
+DCS will set the device to the address specified when the Modbus devices was added to DCS and the serial settings to those defined for the Modbus in the IDC.

 - Select the IDC and open the **Modbus devices** tab to show the table of Modbus devices.
 - Test the device by using the action menu on the right of the Modbus device row and clicking **Setup device**.